dhruvmk/ml-web-app/README.md

-Vector is a full stack ML application built for easy access to high-level text services.
+A stack ML application with sophisticated text analysis models.
 It consists of:

   - A Sentiment Classifier
   - A Spam Detector